sciantix/sciantix-official/utilities/InputExplanation.md

 ## Input history

-Input history defines the conditions imposed to the simulation in terms of duration of the simulated history (in hours, first column), local temperature (in K, second column), local fission rate density (in fission per cubic meter per second), third column and local hydrostatic stress (in MPa, fourth column).
+Input history defines the conditions imposed to the simulation in terms of duration of the simulated history (in hours, first column), local temperature (in K, second column), local fission rate density (in fission per cubic meter per second, third column), and local hydrostatic stress (in MPa, fourth column).
 Between the given rows, the code linearly interpolates with a fixed number of time steps.

 ```plaintext